dougiteixeira/proxmoxve/README.md

 You can either use password or token based authentication.
 For user based authentication leave the token name field empty and make sure to set the correct realm to pve, pam or else.
-You can find this value in Proxmox under Datacenter -> Permissions -> Users -> Realm column.If you want to use token based authentication, fill the token name in the corresponding input field and put your token secret in the password field.
+You can find this value in Proxmox under Datacenter -> Permissions -> Users -> Realm column.
+If you want to use token based authentication, fill the token name in the corresponding input field and put your token secret in the password field.

 ### Manual Configuration